-The Deputy Prime Minister has kicked off the “Yes” campaign for the AV (Alternative Vote) voting system referendum planned in three months with a speech in Leeds.
+The “Yes” campaign has kicked off for the AV (Alternative Vote) voting system referendum planned in three months with a Nick Clegg speech in Leeds.

 Nick is turning into a very slow and deliberate speaker.
 Not least, because he’s not prone to enthusiastic outbursts or flights of fancy.
 But he was on time, and not late for this speech.

-His speech in the Carriageworks theatre in Millennium Square was measured and deliberate, aiming to make sense of the AV campaign.
-His speaking approach is not dissimilar to the Prime Minister’s right now.
-He likes short sentences:
+So, his speech in the Carriageworks theatre in Millennium Square was measured and deliberate.
+Thus, it aimed to make sense of the AV campaign.
+We noted that his speaking approach is not dissimilar to the Prime Minister’s right now.
+Thus, he appears to like short sentences:

 Cash for honours.